For further details on any of our events please contact us at: firstname.lastname@example.org

 Saturday 6th December 2014, 12.00 noon from the Westgate Hall

-Join in our annual Parade through our iconic city and enjoy the magical atmosphere; music, costumes and fun for all.
+Join in our annual City Parade from Westgate Hall through our iconic city and enjoy the magical atmosphere; music, costumes and fun for all.
 More information to follow later in the year.
-For now see below for details of last year’s wonderful parade and other events.
-Pictures in the “Festival Pics” section.
+For now see below for details of last year’s wonderful parade and view pictures of the festivities here.